flutter/samples/experimental/pedometer/README.md

 ## Project stucture

-* `src`: Contains the native source code, and a CMakeFile.txt file for building that source code into a dynamic library.
+* `src`: Contains the native source code, and a CMakeLists.txt file for building that source code into a dynamic library.

 * `lib`: Contains the Dart code that defines the API of the plugin, and which